 Vitamin D. Yes, we all need vitamin D. No, this is not a reason not to wear sunscreen every single day.

-Please wear sunscreen.
+Please wear sunscreen (for example our Protective day cream SPF 23).
 Every.
 Single.
 Day.
 Thank you!

 Our Alchimie Forever marketing calendar says that April is the month of Calm.
 As in calm skin, and calm spirit.

 Calm skin.
 April is National Rosacea Awareness month.
 Those who suffer from rosacea know this is the antithesis of calm.
 Red, angry, irritated, uncomfortable, are words that describe rosacea skin; calm is not.
 Helping to calm your skin looks like this:

 - Avoid triggers.
 These will vary somewhat individually: heat, alcohol, spice, and more.

 - Protect your skin.
 From the sun (always), but also from the cold and the wind.